PGA: Personalizing Grasping Agents with Single Human-Robot Interaction: EXPERIMENTS

-\textbf{Results.} The offline results, presented in Tab.~\ref{tab:offline}, demonstrate that PGA substantially outperforms methods reliant on generic object knowledge, \textit{i.e.}, OFA and GVCCI.
-PGA's advantage is also evident when compared to the Direct model, which solely uses object information acquired from \textit{human-robot interaction} and ignores data from its \textit{Reminiscence}.
-The improvement over the Passive model underscores the impact of \textit{robot-object interaction}, emphasizing the importance of capturing objects from different views.
-Remarkably, even when compared to the Supervised method, which requires extensive annotations (91.3 annotations of per object on average) of \textit{Reminiscence}, PGA, which only requires 1.1 interaction per object on average, shows comparable results.
-We also assess PGA in grounding objects when queried with generic instructions, using the Generic split.
-Remarkably, even after acquiring personal knowledge, PGA's ability to ground objects through generic instructions remains impeccably intact.
-In short, by utilizing \textit{Reminiscence} and the robot's manipulative power, PGA proficiently grounds personal objects with learning from a single human-robot interaction, outperforming the baseline methods and showing comparable performance to the Supervised approach, all while retaining its knowledge of generic expressions.
+\textbf{Comparison with baselines.} The offline results, presented in Tab.~\ref{tab:offline}, demonstrate that the Direct model, which relies solely on object information acquired from \textit{human-robot interaction} without leveraging \textit{Reminiscence}, exhibited only marginal improvement compared to methods reliant on generic object knowledge, \textit{i.e.}, OFA and GVCCI.
+This indicates that naively training existing LCRG models on a small amount of labeled data does not make significant performance gains in \textsc{GraspMine}.
+However, PGA, utilizing a large amount of unlabeled data, demonstrated a significant improvement compared to the Direct model, achieving approximately 30\% enhancement.
+Remarkably, even when compared to the Supervised method, which requires about 100 times more annotations than PGA, PGA exhibited comparable results.
+We also assess PGA in grounding objects when queried with generic instructions, using the Generic split, to examine how well PGA retains knowledge about the generic instructions after training the personal indicators.
+Even after acquiring personal knowledge, PGA's ability to ground objects through generic instructions remains impeccably intact.
+In short, by utilizing an \textit{Reminiscence} and the robot's manipulative power, PGA proficiently grounds personal objects with learning from a single human-robot interaction, outperforming the baseline methods and showing comparable performance to the Supervised approach, all while retaining its knowledge of generic expressions.